bbennett7/hi5-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-From the command line, run the below command to start the development server:
+To start in development mode, run the below command from the command line and then navigate to http://localhost:3000:

 ### `yarn dev`

+Deployed application can be found at https://pup-pics.herokuapp.com/